-Dealing Day

-means every Wednesday and the last business day of the month except where each of those days is not a Business Day when it shall be the Business Day preceding that day;
+Dealing Day means the 15th day and the last Business Day of the month except where the 15th is not a Business Day when it shall be the next Business Day thereafter.

-Depositary

-means NatWest Trustee & Depositary Services Limited, the depositary of the Company;
+Depositary means NatWest Trustee & Depositary Services Limited, the depositary of the Company.